MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK.pt-br/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     User: Find me a flight to Tokyo on the 19
     Assistant: I found a flight to Tokyo on the 19th of January.
 The flight is with Air Japan and the price is $1200.
     User: Y
-    System Message: The agent requires an approval to complete this operation.
+    System Message: The assistant requires an approval to complete this operation.
 Do you approve (Y/N)
     User: N
     Assistant: I'm sorry, but I am unable to book the flight for you.
     ```

-    O agente pedirá a aprovação do usuário antes de prosseguir com uma reserva.
+    O agente deve pedir a aprovação do usuário antes de prosseguir com uma reserva.

 ### Revisão